Watson & Associates, LLC Government Contract Attorneys

 · Other Government Officials

-Do I need to have the protest in a certain format?
+Do I need to have the bid protest in a certain format?

 There is no format for a protest.
 If submitting a size protest, one must identify the business and its operators and provide additional information to supplement the claim.
 In addition, a protest should be filed as soon as possible and include the procurement and specific facts that relate to the size of the business.